cldf-datasets/jacquesestimative/README.md

 ## Description

-This dataset is licensed under a CC-BY 4.0 license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at https://github.com/cldf-datasets/jacquesestimative